 This is also perfect for making little tea sandwiches for a gathering or event.

 Make sure and pin this post below and save for later.
 Don’t forget to share with friends you think might love saving money,time and sanity.

-* I make a few loaves at a time and freeze them.
+This crazy easy recipe will help you make homemade uncrustables.
+These freezer sandwiches are a quick and easy lunch idea you can make ahead of time, freeze and serve for lunch.
+Find out how to make homemade uncrustables here. * I make a few loaves at a time and freeze them.
 Depending on the amount you use you can have lunch made for a couple of weeks.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 1.Spread peanut Butter and Jelly over bread and close sandwich.